danfuzz/samizdat/doc/samizdat-0.md

 Token Syntax
 ------------

-BNF/PEG-like description of the tokens.
+The following is a BNF/PEG-like description of the tokens.
 A program is tokenized by repeatedly matching the top `token` rule.

 ```
 token ::=